kuhe/code-samples/C++ Learning Reference/README.md

 ====

-The poor man's Computer Science revue, learning bits, hashes, maps, vectors, pointers, in the context of algorithms.
+The poor man's Computer Science revue, learning bits, hashes, maps, vectors, pointers, in the context of basic algorithms and data structures.

 Also adding learner's implementations of common data structures under the Lehr namespace.